DNedic/lockfree/README.md

 ## FAQ
 ### Why would I use this over locking data structures on a hosted machine?

-The biggest reason you would want to use a lockfree data structure on hosted environments would be avoiding issues surrounding locking such as deadlocks, priority inversion and nondeterministic access latency.
+The biggest reason you would want to use a lock-free data structure on hosted environments would be avoiding issues surrounding locking such as deadlocks, priority inversion and nondeterministic access latency.
 When used properly, lock-free data structures can also improve performance in some scenarios.

-Additionally, `lockfree` provides a way to build applications and libraries that can be compiled to work on both POSIX and non-POSIX environments without `#idfef`s or polymorphism.
+Additionally, `lockfree` provides a way to build applications and libraries that can be compiled to work on both POSIX and non-POSIX environments without `#ifdef`s or polymorphism.

 ### Why use this over RTOS-provided IPC mechanisms on an embedded system?

 While locking usually isn't expensive on embedded systems such as microcontrollers, there is a wide variety of RTOS-es and no standardized API for locking.
 The fact that multiple architectures are present from 8051 to RISC-V means that architecture-specific locking methods are not standardized either.

-`lockfree` provides a way to build portable embedded code with a neglegible performance cost as opposed to locking, code using `lockfree` can be compiled to run on any embedded platform supporting C++11.
+`lockfree` provides a way to build portable embedded code with a negligible performance cost as opposed to locking, code using `lockfree` can be compiled to run on any embedded platform supporting C++11.
 Additionally, the code can easily be tested on a host machine without the need for mocking.

 ### What advantages does using C++ over C provide for the library?
 * Type safety, as data structures are type and size templated